 It is these reasons that were why it was also chosen as the venue for Recfishwest’s annual Great Southern Salmon Campout, which has been a big success and capitalises on the annual salmon run.
-You can see our promo video below however unfortunately due to COVID-19 we had to cancel this event for 2020.

 It has become almost an annual event at Cheynes in recent years for huge schools of salmon to bail up herring, mulies and other baitfish in the shallows, creating incredible scenes as the smaller fish leap from the water to get away from the frenzied predators.